Who are the Air Cadets?

 How much does it cost?

-To join Northwich Squadron, the cost is £18 per calendar month.
-Additional camps and activities are at extra cost, but normally heavily subsidised.
-A week away costs on average £60.
+Some camps and activities are at extra cost, but normally heavily subsidised.
+A week away costs on average £50-60.

 Will I need to buy my own uniform?

-You will be provided with all uniform free of charge, we do request a £30 deposit however, to ensure its safe return.
+You will be provided with all uniform free of charge, we do request a £50 deposit however, to ensure its safe return once a cadet leaves the Squadron.
 Cadet parade shoes, which do not have to be bought straight away, are ordered separately and cost £30

 What are the aims of the Air Cadets?